-Deferred financing costs consist of direct costs incurred in obtaining debt financing (see Note 5) including the financing fees paid to our Advisor (see Note 7).
+Deferred financing costs consist of direct costs incurred in obtaining debt financing including the financing fees paid to our Advisor (see Note 7).
 These costs are being amortized into interest expense on a straight-line basis, which approximates the effective interest method, over the terms of the obligations.
-For the three months ended March 31, 2009 and 2008, approximately \$522,000 and \$379,000, respectively, was amortized into interest expense in the accompanying condensed consolidated statements of operations.
+For the three months ended June 30, 2009 and 2008, approximately \$737,000 and \$412,000, respectively, was amortized into interest expense in the accompanying condensed consolidated statements of operations.
+For the six months ended June 30, 2009 and 2008, approximately \$1.3 million and \$791,000, respectively, was amortized into interest expense in the accompanying condensed consolidated statements of operations.